28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 View from Columbia Center

 Zip up to the tower’s 73rd-floor Sky View Observatory.
-Located 902 feet above the ground, Sky View Observatory is 382 feet higher than the deck at the Space Needle.
-Not only are the views higher, but admission to this less-popular observation deck is also cheaper.
+Located 902 feet above the ground, Sky View Observatory, I learned on our visit, is 382 feet higher than the deck at the Space Needle.
+Not only are the views higher, but admission to this less-popular observation deck is also cheaper!

 Marvel at the architecture of the Seattle Central Library

 After checking out the Columbia Center, find a few minutes to explore the nearby Seattle Central Library.
-Designed by famed architect Rem Koolhaas, the unique glass & steel structure is the city’s sleekest modern building.
+I found this unique glass & steel structure, designed by famed architect Rem Koolhaas, to be one of the city’s sleekest modern buildings.

 Central Public Library